 The Epsilon Chapter of TUA supports the mission of NOHS "to honor academic excellence; to foster life long learning, leadership and development; and to promote excellence in service to humanity."

-Please contact Dr. Elizabeth J. Jacob, Faculty Moderator for TUA, for information and the criteria for membership (jacobe2@scranton.edu).
+Please contact Dr. Paul Datti, Chapter Advisor for TUA, for information and the criteria for membership (paul.datti@scranton.edu).

 COUNSELING AND HUMAN SERVICES ASSOCIATION